nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/convert-tslint-to-eslint.md

 ## Options

-### project (_**required**_)

-Type: `string`

-The name of the Angular project to convert.
-Please note, if the project is an Angular app with an associated Cypress e2e project, it will also attempt to convert that.

 ### ignoreExistingTslintConfig

 Default: `false`

 Type: `boolean`

-If true, it will not use existing TSLint config as a reference, it will just reset the project with the latest recommended ESLint config.
+If true we will not use existing TSLint config as a reference, we will just reset the project with the latest recommended ESLint config

+### project

+Type: `string`

+The name of the Angular project to convert.
+Please note, if the project is an Angular app with an associated Cypress e2e project, we will also attempt to convert that.

 ### removeTSLintIfNoMoreTSLintTargets